EloisaElias/datapalooza-2015/README.md

 Tweets are loaded from the data file [caltrain_tweets.json](https://github.com/silicon-valley-data-science/datapalooza-2015/blob/master/caltrain_tweets.json).
 During a 10-day period in October, we identified four major incidents, three of which resulted in service interruptions and major delays.

+### Silicon Valley Data Science

+[Silicon Valley Data Science](http://www.svds.com/) is a data science consulting company specializing in agile and business-focused solutions.
+If you're interested in joining our team, [visit our careers page!](http://www.svds.com/careers/)